richard-sistern/advent-of-code/README.md

-# advent-of-code-ps
+# Advent of Code :santa:
- Solutions to Advent of Code http://adventofcode.com/ in PowerShell
+ Solutions to the [Advent of Code](http://adventofcode.com/) puzzles.

+ - 2020 - PowerShell
+ - 2021 - Who knows!